X

 |---|---|---|

-| Oral contraceptives (pill) | Slowed gastric emptying → absorption may be altered + increased fertility from weight loss | Consider additional contraception! |
+| Oral contraceptives (the pill) | Slowed gastric emptying → absorption can be changed + increased fertility through weight loss | Consider additional contraception! |

-| Metformin | No problem — standard combination in type 2 diabetes | No special measure needed |
+| Metformin | No problem – the standard combination with T2DM | No special measure needed |

-| Warfarin | INR may change | Monitor INR more frequently after starting therapy |
+| Warfarin / Marcumar | The INR can change | Check the INR more frequently after the start of therapy |

-| Levothyroxine | Slowed absorption possible | Monitor TSH and thyroid values |
+| Levothyroxine | Slowed absorption possible | Check TSH and thyroid values |

 | Property | Semaglutide (Wegovy/Ozempic) | Tirzepatide (Mounjaro) |